whl1729/note/computer/cpp/primer/03_str_vector_arr.md

 ## 3 Strings, Vectors, and Arrays

-### Strings
-1. namespace using
+1. List Initialization
-    - A using declaration lets us use a name from a namespace without qualifying the name with a namespace_name:: prefix.
-A using declaration has the form: `using namespace::name;`
-    - There must be a using declaration for each name we use, and each declaration must end in a semicolon
-    - Headers Should Not Include using Declarations.
-The reason is that the contents of a header are copied into the including program’s text.
-If a header has a using declaration, then every program that includes that header gets that same using declaration.
-As a result, a program that didn’t intend to use the specified library name might encounter unexpected name conflicts.
+    - Use curly braces for initialization
+    - Braced lists of initializers can now be used whenever we initialize an object and in some cases when we assign a new value to an object.
+    - ***List initialization does not allow narrowing.
+The compiler will not let us list initialize variables of built-in type if the initializer might lead to the loss of information.***
+    - The only situation where = is preferred over {} is when using auto keyword to get the type determined by the initializer.
+    ```
+    auto z1 {99}; // z1 is an initializer_list<int>
+    auto z2 = 99; // z2 is an int
+    ```

 2. copy initialization vs direct initialization
     - When we initialize a variable using =, we are asking the compiler to copy initialize the object by copying the initializer on the right-hand side into the object being created.
 Otherwise, when we omit the =, we use direct initialization.
     - When we have a single initializer, we can use either the direct or copy form of initialization.
-When we initialize a variable from more than one value, such as in the initialization of s4 above, we must use the direct form of initialization.
+When we initialize a variable from more than one value, such as in the initialization of s7 in the following code, we must use the direct form of initialization.
 ```
 string s5 = "hiya";  // copy initialization
 string s6("hiya");   // direct initialization
 string s7(10, 'c');  // direct initialization; s7 is cccccccccc
 ```

+3. Default Initialization
+    - When we define a variable without an initializer, the variable is default initialized.
+Such variables are given the “default” value. ***What that default value is depends on the type of the variable and may also depend on where the variable is defined.***
+    - The value of an object of built-in type that is not explicitly initialized depends on where it is defined.
+Variables defined outside any function body are initialized to zero.
+With one exception, variables of built-in type defined inside a function are uninitialized.
+The value of an uninitialized variable of built-in type is undefined.
+    - Each class controls how we initialize objects of that class type.
+In particular, it is up to the class whether we can define objects of that type without an initializer.
+If we can, the class determines what value the resulting object will have.

+4. ***Value Initialization***
+    - We can usually omit the value and supply only a size.
+In this case the library creates a value-initialized element initializer for us.
+This library-generated value is used to initialize each element in the container.
+The value of the element initializer depends on the type of the elements stored in the vector.
+    - If the vector holds elements of a built-in type, such as int, then the element initializer has a value of 0.
+If the elements are of a class type, such as string, then the element initializer is itself default initialized.

+### 3.1 Namespace using Declarations

+1. namespace using
+    - A using declaration lets us use a name from a namespace without qualifying the name with a namespace_name:: prefix.
+A using declaration has the form: `using namespace::name;`
+    - There must be a using declaration for each name we use, and each declaration must end in a semicolon
+    - ***Headers Should Not Include using Declarations.*** The reason is that the contents of a header are copied into the including program’s text.
+If a header has a using declaration, then every program that includes that header gets that same using declaration.
+As a result, a program that didn’t intend to use the specified library name might encounter unexpected name conflicts.

+### 3.2 Library string Type

-3. Ways to Initialize a string
+1. Ways to Initialize a string
 ```
 string s1;  // Default initialization; s1 is the empty string
 string s2(s1);  // s2 is a copy of s1.